stevelr/emount/README.md

 ## Current status

-Tested on Linux (Arch, 5.4+ kernel) and macOS Catalina.
+Tested on Linux (Arch, 5.4+ kernel) and macOS Catalina & BigSur.

+If you're getting errors on mocos BigSur related to osxfuse, you need to upgrade osxfuse (now called macfuse) and gocryptfs.
+Try `brew reinstall osxfuse`, reboot, then `brew reinstall gocryptfs`.

 Please try it out and let me know what you find.
-This program should be considered alpha status and should not be used for critical data unless you are making frequent backups and verifying the backups.
+This program should be considered beta status.
+Always keep backups.
 Feedback is welcome.

 ## Setup and Examples

 ### Installation

+- Prerequisites: Install [gocryptfs](https://github.com/rfjakob/gocryptfs), which in turn requires fuse.
+On Mac BigSur, you need [macfuse](https://osxfuse.github.io) v4+.

-- Prerequisites: Install [gocryptfs](https://github.com/rfjakob/gocryptfs), which in turn requires fuse (mac:[osxfuse](https://osxfuse.github.io/)).
-After first-time installation of fuse, a reboot is recommended to ensure drivers are loaded.
+After installation or upgrade of fuse, reboot to ensure the drivers are loaded.

 - Install emount

     ```sh